Harold Crawford (architect)

-Photograph of Harold H. Crawford c.
-1920.
-Image courtesy of History Center of Olmsted County.

 Harold Hamilton Crawford (April 6, 1888 – May 8, 1981) was an American architect known for his contributions to early 20th-century architecture in the Midwest, particularly in Rochester, Minnesota, with a long career spanning from 1916-1965.
 Notable works include the former Rochester Public Library building in downtown Rochester now known as the Mitchell Student Center and part of the Mayo Clinic Alix School of Medicine; as well as numerous residences in the Pill Hill Residential Historic District in Rochester, Minnesota, currently recognized on the National Register of Historic Places.

 Early life and education

 Crawford was born on April 6, 1888, in Beaver Creek, Minnesota, to parents Isaac Franklin "Frank" Crawford (1861–1922) and Carrie Salome Seymour (1860–1936, born in Orion Township near Eyota, MN).
 He spent some of his early teenage years in Lead, South Dakota, living with his aunt and uncle.
 He was enrolled as a freshman at the high school in Lead and eventually transferred back to Minnesota to complete high school at Rochester High School.
 In 1908, Crawford was accepted into the School of Architecture at the University of Illinois, where he was exposed to the architectural styles of Louis Sullivan, Dankmar Adler, Daniel Burnham, and Frank Lloyd Wright in nearby Oak Park.
 At Illinois, Crawford worked directly under Chicago architects James M. White, James B. Dibelka, and Leon M. Stanhope.
 He received his Bachelor of Art and Architecture degree in 1913, and worked briefly at the Chicago Building Inspection Department under Mr. Stanhope.
 From 1914 to 1916, Crawford pursued and was awarded a master's degree in art and architecture from Harvard University.
 While in Boston, he became friends and colleagues with prominent architect Frank Chouteau Brown, helping spark his enthusiasm for residential design.
 While at Harvard, he studied drawing under Hermann Dudley Murphy and watercolor painting under Herbert Langford Warren.
 In 1916, he returned home to Rochester, Minnesota, to be near and care for his mother and start his architectural practice.